python/cpython/Doc/library/os.rst

    If the timer file descriptor's counter is zero and :const:`TFD_NONBLOCK` is not set as a flag, :func:`read` blocks.

-   If :const:`TFD_NONBLOCK` is set as a flag, enable the close-on-exec flag for the new file descriptor.
+   If :const:`TFD_CLOEXEC` is set as a flag, set close-on-exec flag for new file descriptor.

    .. seealso:: The :manpage:`timerfd_create(2)` man page.